-- have completed their training and be a practicing physician, PhD, or DDS with a hospital affiliation
+- Have completed their training and be a practicing physician, PhD, or DDS with a hospital affiliation.

-- possess strong English-language skills and be responsible for obtaining their own visa and living accommodations.
+- Possess strong English-language skills and be responsible for obtaining their own visa and living accommodations.

-If you are a medical student, you may be interested in our medical elective program for visiting US and international medical students.
+If you are a medical student, you may be interested in our medical elective program for visiting U.S. and international medical students.

 How to Apply

-To be accepted for an observership, you must:
+To apply for an Observership, you must: